 Just because you’re a wonderful cook and everyone loves your cookies doesn’t mean you’ve got the right temperament to run a successful food business.

 “Patience, persistence and a bit of detachment from ‘your baby’ all need to take place.
 Idea people should stay creative, continue to concoct new flavors and ideas and let someone with experience and patience deal with the everyday business issues,” said Brenda Steele, Independent Natural Food Brokers.

 Distributors face slightly different challenges than retailers.
 They’re not out to get mass acceptance, but they do need to reach the right audience with the appropriate message.

 “We are looking at a target market of around 150 people with our branded and private label baking mixes.
 Our growth doesn’t come from being introduced to new buyers because there aren’t any.
 It comes from developing relationships with the buyers we currently work with,” said Emily Ward-Dickerman, NorthWest Specialty Baking Mixes, www.nwsbm.com.

-Add a safety program to your food business
+Add a safety program to your new food business

-There are several ways all new food businesses should deal with food safety.
+There are several ways a new food business should deal with food safety.

 - Train your staff to know what they’re expected to do.
 Make sure all supplies are ready and prepped at every shift, including visual reminders about proper temperatures.
 Create a cleaning and inventory to-do list and stick it where all can see.